danxuhk/ContinuousCRF-CNN/README.md

   year={2017}
 }</pre>
 ## Requirements
-<p> Please first download and install this modified caffe version for CCRF-CNN and test by downloading the trained model and network definition file from <a href="https://drive.google.com/drive/folders/0ByWGxNo3TouJNFRydFptVG5RWVkthk?usp=sharing">Google Drive</a>.</p>
+<p> Please first download and install this modified caffe version for CCRF-CNN and test by downloading the trained models and network deploy prototxt files from <a href="https://drive.google.com/drive/folders/0ByWGxNo3TouJNFRydFptVG5RWVkthk?usp=sharing">Google Drive</a>.</p>